 Tea and free-flowing champagne – £41 per person

-I had really high hopes for tea at The Library Lounge and, dare I say, it exceeded expectations.
+I had really high hopes for the gluten-free afternoon tea at The Library Lounge and, dare I say, it exceeded expectations.
 We had tried to visit The Library Lounge in the spring on a whim for a drink with a view, but it was fully booked.
 When my best friend visited, it was time to try again.

 I had previously had an excellent tea at the Grosvenor House, which is also a Marriott-owned hotel.
 I figured that The Library Lounge may just have the same gluten free scone distributor.
 The scones are a very important part of tea in my eyes, ha!